lmaccherone/documentdb-utils/README.md

 ## Changelog ##

+* 0.4.0 - 2015-12-02 - **WARNING - Major backward breaking changes**
+  Since documentdb-utils was introduced, DocumentDB has added id-based links, upserts, and maxItemCount = -1.
+The lack of these features were 3 of the 4 primary motivations for the creation of documentdb-utils.
+The only remaining big motivator is authomatic retries upon 429 errors.
+However, I now believe that the best way to provide that is by wrapping the appropriate methods of the Azure-provided DocumentDB node.js API.
+This new approach makes documentdb-utils much easier to utilize since it has the same API as the Azure-provided one.
+You can now add documentdb-utils in one place and not modify the rest of your code.
+Previously, documentdb-utils had a monolithic single function API that looked very different from the Azure-provided one.
+Also, it now supports every method of the Azure-provided API, whereas previously, documentdb-utils only supported stored procedures and single-document operations.
+Nearly every line of code in this package has been rewritten to accomplish this transformation.
+Further, I've built a number of other useful utilities including enabling code reuse for stored procedures by allowing you to `require()` other bits of code or even appropriate npm modules directly in your sprocs as well as automatic loading of all stored procedures in a given directory.
+This additional utility was implemented as part of other projects but it's generally useful so it's now been moved here.
 * 0.3.4 - 2015-07-14 - Finally got rid of the delete/recreate hack when just terminated for out of time.
 Still deletes/recreates if get 403 blacklist message
 * 0.3.3 - 2015-07-12 - Will delete and recreate sprocs that have been blacklisted
 * 0.3.2 - 2015-07-12 - Returns total RUs in stats
 * 0.3.1 - 2015-07-09 - Upgraded to latest version of documentdb API
 * 0.3.0 - 2015-07-01 - **WARNING - Backward breaking change** Restored the hack where it
   deletes and upserts sprocs whenever they receive a false from a collection operation.
   To use this functionality, you need to pattern your sprocs such that they return a `stillQueueing` field in the body.
 This is just the last recorded value returned from a collection operation.
 It's backward breaking because the key field is now `stillQueueing` whereas it was previously `stillQueueingOperations`.
 * 0.2.5 - 2015-06-30 - Another bug fix
 * 0.2.4 - 2015-06-30 - Bug fix
 * 0.2.3 - 2015-06-30 - Restored the delete, upsert, and retry logic but this time only if you